 The Southwest: Bath Guildhall Market

 In the centre of beautiful, historic Bath, the Guildhall Market is the city’s oldest shopping area.
 Market traders have sold their wares on this site for more than 800 years.
-The current building dates from the nineteenth century, and is a warren of independent stall holders selling local produce, sweets, food, textiles, cheese – and just about anything else you can think of – beneath a huge domed roof.
+The current building dates from the nineteenth century, and is a warren of independent stall holders selling local produce, sweets, food, textiles, cheese, and just about anything else you can think of, beneath a huge domed roof.

 There is flat access to the market from the High Street and the building has a smooth flagstone floor, so there is wheelchair access to all parts of the market.
 There is limited Blue Badge parking just outside the Guildhall, and more spaces in the nearby car park.

-The South: Salisbury Charter Market
+Salisbury Charter Market

-Every Tuesday and Saturday from 9am–3pm, stallholders sell local produce, homemade cakes, bread, pies, jams and chutneys, fresh fruit, flowers and vegetables, locally made cheeses and fish caught from the nearby Dorset coast.
+Stallholders sell local produce, homemade cakes, bread, pies, jams and chutneys, fresh fruit, flowers and vegetables, locally made cheeses and fish caught from the nearby Dorset coast.
 There are plenty of street-food stalls too, so if you fancy a coffee, a hog roast or a paella, you’re sure to find it here.

 Because the square covers a large area and is flat, it’s very easy to access in a wheelchair, and there’s plenty of space between the stalls.
 Toilets with disabled facilities are found in Market Place itself and there’s disabled parking nearby.

-The Midlands: Oxford Covered Market
+The Southeast: Oxford Covered Market

 Dating from 1774, the quirky Oxford Covered Market is located in a grade II-listed building, filled with local stalls, cafés and shops.
-The traders here include a hat shop, cheese shop, pie shop and cake shop – not to mention a micro-pub, Thai stall and souvlaki stall.
+The traders here include a hat shop, cheese shop, pie shop and cake shop, not to mention a micro-pub, Thai stall and souvlaki stall.

 The Midlands: Old Market Square, Nottingham